diegoami/newscollection/README.md

 * Mashable     (http://www.mashable.com/tech)
 * Bgr          (http://www.bgr.com)

 So far it is about 30.000 articles - my target is having a database of about 100.000 articles and keep it updated.
-I have already built a scraper for that, whose source can be found here : https://github.com/diegoami/newscollection-scraper
+I have already built a scraper and a database for that.

 ## Currently deployed